-For verification purposes, you can accept a copy of a signed IRS tax transcript.
+For verification purposes, you can accept a copy of a signed IRS tax transcript or in some instances when a IRS tax transcript is not available from the IRS- a copy of the submitted tax return.

 In the event school discovers fraudulent activities and misrepresentation of facts in the FAFSA application, it refers suspected fraud to ED's Office of Inspector General (OIG) under the Section 668.16(g)(1) of the federal regulations.